Updated on 2025-11-17 GMT+08:00

 Procedure

-Assume that your services are deployed in multiple regions.
-By default, users in China access your services in the CN North-Beijing4 region, and users in Asia Pacific will be served in the AP-Singapore region to reduce the latency.
-In this case, you can create a traffic policy to split traffic for applications by region.
+Assume that your application is deployed in multiple regions.
+Users in Chinese Mainland access the application in CN North-Beijing4, while users in Asia Pacific will be served in AP-Singapore to reduce the latency.
+In this case, you can create a traffic policy to split traffic for the application by region.

-- Add a scheduling policy.
-In this example, set only key parameters listed in Table 1 and retain the default values for other parameters.
+5. Add a scheduling policy.
+In this example, only key parameters listed in Table 1 are configured.
+Retain the default values for other parameters.
 To create traffic policies for users in different regions, repeat this step and select different clusters and line types.

 Description